 These flash cards will help you study for your Air Brakes endorsement on your CDL test.
 There are three modes to choose from to study: learn, flashcards, scatter.
 You can change your study mode by selecting the drop down box below the flash card.
 Also, consider using our practice tests, once you have mastered the flashcards.

 Flash cards are an excellent way to study for your CDL general knowledge test and endorsement tests.
 Flashcards help you learn important vocabulary terms and memorize key facts.
-Once you are done studying with our flash card sets, please make sure to check out our free practice tests to see what you know!
+Once you are done studying with our flash card sets, please make sure to check out our other CDL resources to learn more about your Commercial Driver's License!

 Every state has their own set of policies and procedures to obtain your Commercial Drivers License (CDL).
 All of the states, however, have to follow a set of Federal Guidelines administered by the U.S. Department of Transportation Federal Motor Carrier Safety Administraton.
 The purpose of the regulations is to insure that the operators (drivers) of large trucks and buses are qualified.
 The rules are also intended to help remove unsafe and unqualified drivers from the roads.